 Settlement Amount: $195,430

 Case Name: Dorina Pybas v.
 Johne E. Harris and Overhead Garage Door, Inc. Circuit Court of Cook County, Illinois Case No.: 99 L 14623

-Facts: On January 14, 1998, at Virginia Street and, including the facts that Dorina Pybas was traveling Eastbound on Virginia Street at Crystal Court, in Crystal Lake, Illinois, when John Harris, who was traveling westbound on Virginia Street made a sudden left turn in front of Dorina Pybas, causing her to lose control of her vehicle in an attempt to avoid hitting the Harris vehicle.
+Facts: Dorina Pybas was traveling Eastbound on Virginia Street at Crystal Court, in Crystal Lake, Illinois, when John Harris, who was traveling westbound on Virginia Street, made a sudden left turn in front of Dorina Pybas, causing her to lose control of her vehicle in an attempt to avoid hitting the Harris vehicle.
 Thereafter, she struck a vehicle being operated by a Robert Bartel, who had been traveling immediately behind Mr. Harris.

 Client’s Injuries: Torn annulus resulting in herniated disks at C5/C6 and C6/C7; cervical sprain/strain; multiple blunt trauma; radiculopathy; cervical bulging disk at C5/C6; cervical arthritis; cervicalgia; myofascial component, fibromyalgia type, secondary to whiplash injury; occipital nerve pain, bilaterally contributing to headaches; and paravertebritis at T2.
 The client underwent a spinal discectomy and fusion.

 Settlement Amount: $1,190,946.05

 Case Results: Legal Malpractice, Products Liability and Worker’s Compensation

 Facts: Our client, an employee at a Chicago area food processing company, suffered catastrophic injuries while cleaning a machine he was using at the plant.